DLR-RM/stable-baselines3/docs/guide/custom_policy.rst

   class CustomNetwork(nn.Module):
       """
       Custom network for policy and value function.
-      It receives as input the features extracted by the feature extractor.
+      It receives as input the features extracted by the features extractor.

       :param feature_dim: dimension of the features extracted with the features_extractor (e.g. features from a CNN)
       :param last_layer_dim_pi: (int) number of units for the last layer of the policy network